huaxiang-yin/.github.io/_pages/about.md

 Hi!
 I’m a fourth-year DS undergrad at [NUIST](https://en.nuist.edu.cn/main.htm).
 And I will be a CS master of [Tongji University](https://en.tongji.edu.cn/p/#/) this year.

-My research interests mainly focus on deap learning and computer vision.
+My research interests mainly focus on deep learning and computer vision.
 I am always open to new topics.

 Here is my [Curriculum Vitae](http://yuqi-miao.github.io/files/CN-CV.pdf) in Chinese.